tensorpack/tensorpack/examples/README.md

 | [LSTM-CTC for speech recognition](CTC-TIMIT) | reproduce paper |
 | [char-rnn for fun](Char-RNN) | fun |
 | [LSTM language model on PennTreebank](PennTreebank) | reproduce reference code |

-#### Note to contributors:

-Example needs to satisfy one of the following:
-+ Reproduce performance of a published or well-known paper.
-+ Illustrate a new way of using the library that is currently not covered.